paulboone/INFSCI_2595_Fall_2019/week_01/L02_Rintro.md

 ![](L02_Rintro_files/figure-markdown_github/show_ggplot_10-1.png)

-Another comsmetic adjustment is that I usually turn off the y-axis text when I am displaying histograms across separate facets.
+Another cosmetic adjustment is that I usually turn off the y-axis text when I am displaying histograms across separate facets.
 I do this to save space within the plot window.
 The y-axis text is controlled by the `axis.text.y` argument within the `theme()` function.
 To turn the text off we will use the `element_blank()` function, as shown in the code chunk below.

 ``` r
 iris %>%